CyrexEnterprise/api-node-swagger/README.md

 Create your local configuration file:

-You will need to add a local configuration file: `./config/local.yaml` that will overwrite the configuration, check [node-config](https://github.com/lorenwest/node-config) for details on how the configuration is setup.
+You will need to add a local configuration file: `./config/local.yaml` that will overwrite the configuration, check the [configuration](#configuration) section for details on how the configuration is setup.

 ## Launching the application